nf-core/metatdenovo/docs/output.md

 #### EggNOG

-[EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) will perform an analysis to assign a function to the ORFs
+[EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) will perform an analysis to assign functions to the ORFs.

 <details markdown="1">
 <summary>Output files</summary>

 - `eggnog/`
-  - `*.emapper.annotations.gz`: A file with the results from the annotation phase.
-Therefore, each row represents the annotation reported for a given query.
+  - `*.emapper.annotations.gz`: A file with the results from the annotation phase, see the [EggNOG-mapper documentation](https://github.com/eggnogdb/eggnog-mapper/wiki/).
   - `*.emapper.hits.gz`: A file with the results from the search phase, from HMMER, Diamond or MMseqs2.
   - `*.emapper.seed_orthologs.gz`: A file with the results from parsing the hits.
 Each row links a query with a seed ortholog.
 This file has the same format independently of which searcher was used, except that it can be in short format (4 fields), or full.